Adopt women as running mates, First Lady urges presidential aspirants – The Sun Nigeria

 First Lady, Aisha Buhari, has asked presidential aspirants across parties lines to adopt women as their running mates in the 2023 general election.

-She made this call on Saturday when she hosted presidential hopefuls from various political parties to Iftar, at the State House Conference Center (old banquet hall), Abuja.
+She made this call when she hosted presidential hopefuls from various political parties to Iftar, at the State House Conference Center (old banquet hall), Abuja.

 According to her, considering the voting strength and involvement of women in politics, they should be adopted as running mates in the forthcoming elections.